Automattic/jetpack/readme.txt

 **Enhancements**

 * Blocks: add new RSVP, Registration, Appointment, and Feedback form options to the existing Form block.
+* Blocks: add new width option to Form block fields.
 * Blocks: add more customization options to the Subscriptions block.
 * Blocks: use the Mailchimp logo for the Mailchimp block icon.
 * Blocks: add Schema.org metadata to the Star Rating block.